Setting Up a Trust – Definition and Types

 Everyone has an estate – from millionaires in mansions to a family of four struggling to make ends meet.
 Your estate encompasses everything you own.
 Having an estate plan in place means that your assets and property go directly where you want them to after you die.
 Generally, you have two main options for your estate plan: a living trust and a will.
 But what’s the difference?

 A will is a written document that indicates how your property will be distributed after your death.
 It is revocable and can be amended anytime during your lifetime.
 However, a drawback to a will is that when it’s enacted, everything must go through probate court.
 A judge must make a ruling before the assets in your estate can get to your friends and loved ones.
 This is the case whether or not you have a will; your estate still goes through probate.
 In that case, assets are distributed according to state statutes.
 Regardless, probate can be a very expensive and time-consuming process.
 The deceased is not around to fight back, so, in many cases estates are depleted by lawyer fees.

 A living trust, on the other hand, provides property and estate management.
 It not only goes into effect after your death, but can start managing your assets right away.
 The grantor (the one who set up the trust) is often the initial trustee (who manages the trust) and beneficiary (who receives its benefits).
 Living trusts are usually revocable and become irrevocable after death.
 At that time, a successor trustee steps in and new people or entities typically become beneficiaries.
 Most often the beneficiaries receive trust assets under the terms of the trust.
 They also avoid extra expenses and the publicity of probate court.
-The successor trustee that you appoint can be in charge of the trust whenever you want them to.
+The successor trustee that you appoint can be in charge of the family trust whenever you want them to.
 Examples of when this would kick in are upon death or in the case of a mental or physical disability.